cssnr/stack-deploy-docs/docs/docs/inputs.md

 You must provide either a `pass` or `ssh_key`, but **not** both.

-When using a password, a temporary key is generated using [ssh-keygen](https://linux.die.net/man/1/ssh-copy-id) and copied to the host using [ssh-copy-id](https://linux.die.net/man/1/ssh-copy-id).
+When using a password, a temporary key is generated using [ssh-keygen](https://linux.die.net/man/1/ssh-copy-id) and copied to the host with [ssh-copy-id](https://linux.die.net/man/1/ssh-copy-id) using [sshpass](https://linux.die.net/man/1/sshpass).
-The authorized_keys file is [cleaned up](https://github.com/cssnr/stack-deploy-action/blob/master/src/main.sh#L10) after each deploy.
+The authorized_keys file entry is [cleaned up](https://github.com/cssnr/stack-deploy-action/blob/master/src/main.sh#L10) after each deploy.

-To generate an SSH run the following as the `user` you are using:
+To generate an SSH key, run the following as the `user` you are using:

 ::: code-group